Table Of Contents

 Do I Have a Hampton Bay Ceiling Fan Lawsuit?

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Hampton Bay Ceiling Fan Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Hampton Bay Ceiling Fan Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or another loved one was harmed by a recalled ceiling fan, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.